sbodmer/JWorldWindEarth/README.md

     public Layer getLayer();

 The returned layer must be a  WorldWind layer instance.
-A reference to the plugin which produced it must will be added by the framework, but if the layer is changed outise of it's control, you have to set the reference with the setValue() call
+A reference to the plugin which produced it will be added by the framework, but if the layer is changed outside of it's control, you have to set the reference with the setValue() call

     mylayer.setValue(WWEPlugin.AVKEY_WORLDWIND_LAYER_PLUGIN, myplugin);